tariksghiouri/ML-project/README.md

 7. run the back-end using `python -m uvicorn main:app --reload`
 ## Note

-so if by the time you're executing this there's no /Models folder don't worry I will upload the the model folder as soon as possible. ad for ay other quastion feel free to contact.
+if by the time you're executing this there's no /Models folder don't worry I will upload the the model folder as soon as possible. and for any other quastion feel free to contact.